energysistem/manuals/42360-Tower8/en/15-remote.md

 ## Remote control

-With the Remote Control you can select all possibilities that *Energy Tower 5* offers you:
+With the Remote Control you can select all possibilities that *Energy Tower 8* offers you:

 * Turn ON/OFF.

-* Select your mode (USB, SD, Line-in, Radio FM, Bluetooth®) through the SOURCE button.
+* Select the mode (SOURCE button).

 * “Mute” function for all modes.

 * Loudness control, Play and Pause, forward and backward songs or FM channels (in all modes).

-* Equalization presets for USB and SD modes.
+* Equalization presets for USB and SD modes (EQ button).
-    * EQ 0: Normal.
-    * EQ 1: Pop.
-    * EQ 2: Rock.
-    * EQ 3: Jazz.
-    * EQ 4: Classic.

-* Manage your folders in the USB and SD memories with browse button.
+* Manage your folders in the USB and SD memories (Browse button).

-* RepeaRandom modes for the USB and SD memories with RPT button.
+* Repeat and Random modes for the USB and SD memories (RPT button).

-* Numeric buttons to select your
+* Numeric buttons to select the tracks.